buffeinstein/PageRank-Explanation-And-Implementation/README.md

 ## The power method

-We're using the power method to find the eigenvector ie the PageRank vector of the transition matrix `P`.
-Go to the paper for an explanation of some of the modifications we make to the raw transition matrix to make it primitive and irreducible and all.
-The main equation:
+We're using the power method in equation 5.1 to find the eigenvector, ie the PageRank vector, of the transition matrix `P`.
+Many of you might be wondering why we're not just directly using SciPy's built-in functions for finding eigenvectors - go to the Runtimes section below!
+Eq 5.1:

 $$ \textbf{x}^{(k)T} = (\alpha \textbf{x}^{(k-1)T})P +  [(\alpha \textbf{x}^{(k-1)T})\textbf{a} + (1 - \alpha)]\textbf{v}^T$$

-The output of this function $\textbf{x}^{(k)T}$ is the PageRank vector itself!
+We iteratively run this equation

 We're going to create a function with these inputs: